 It is important that candidates are familiar with the admission rules for such courses and find out about deadlines for application, enrolment for examinations etc.

-Information about courses organised by the National Research Scools.
+Information about courses organized by the National Research Schools.

-If no suitable course is available at NMBU, a special syllabus at PhD level may be approved as part of the required coursework.
-Before a PhD candidate goes ahead with special syllabus, a written agreement for special syllabus (FORM 3.2) must be in place with the person with academic responsibility at the faculty.
+If no suitable courses, a special syllabus at PhD level may be approved as part of the required coursework.
+Before a PhD candidate goes ahead with special syllabus, NMBU 3.1 Agreement for special syllabus must be in place.
 To be registered with the course in the system the agreement must be sent to the Student Information Centre at firstname.lastname@example.org.Changes in the required coursework

 If you see that you need to replace a subject (s) in the training section, you must complete and submit NMBU 2.2 PhD Changes required coursework component.
 The subject (s) must be changed before the new subject (s) have been taken.
 The faculty decides whether you can exchange courses.